modcomlearning/BackendAPI/README.md

 Use http://127.0.0.1:5000/api/home  while Testing your API in insomnia, http://127.0.0.1:5000/api/home  is also known an endpoint since its the link we use to reach the API <br/>

-NB: Ininsomnia we use GET  -  GET only retrieves data from a server.
+NB: Insomnia we use GET  -  GET only retrieves data from a server.
 <br>
 There are two types of messages: requests sent by the client to trigger an action on the server, and responses, the answer that the server sends in response to a request.